SamEThibault/hackVille2022/README.md

 # hackVille2022
 The official Hackville Repository for TimeSavior

-TimeSavior is a Spring application that suggests time for a user to complete weekly tasks.
+TimeSavior is a Spring application that suggests times for a user to complete weekly tasks.